 A lean business plan helps you get started faster

 You’ll distill the main components into a plan that outlines your business idea, what market problem you’re solving, how you’ll solve it, how much money you need, and when you’ll break even.
-This makes your idea feel concrete and tangible, giving you steps to get your business idea out of the “someday, maybe” phase.
+This makes your idea feel concrete and tangible, giving you steps to get your business idea out of the “someday, maybe” phase to something you can actually show to potential customers, partners, or investors.

 This accelerated planning process helps you validate your idea before you spend a great deal of time and resources.
 It’s easier to get mentors, friends, family, and potential collaborators to review a one- or two-page overview of your business idea than it is to get them to read a 40-page business document.
 And when they’re done, it’s a lot easier to address feedback, too.